jackgallivan/8080-emulator-space-invaders/README.md

    $ make disassembler
    ```

+### Run the program

-3. Run the created binary, with the concatenated invaders ROM as an argument.
+3. Run the created binary, with the concatenated invaders ROM file as an argument.

    ```
    $ ./disassembler ../invaders/invaders